-Apollo GraphQL Privacy Policy
+Streamlining APIs, Databases, & Microservices | Apollo GraphQL

-Meteor Development Group, Inc. (“Meteor”, “we”, “us”, “our””) is committed to protecting the privacy of individuals with whom it interacts.
-This Privacy Policy sets out how we collect and process personal data when you visit our websites (e.g. apollographql.com, graphql.com), when you use our Apollo GraphQL services (our “Services”), or when you otherwise do business or make contact with us.
+Apollo Graph, Inc. (“Apollo”, “we”, “us”, “our””) is committed to protecting the privacy of individuals with whom it interacts.
+This Privacy Policy sets out how we collect and process personal information when you visit our websites (e.g. apollographql.com, graphql.com), when you use our Apollo GraphQL services (our “Services”), or when you otherwise do business or make contact with us.

-Please read this policy carefully to understand how we handle and treat your personal data.
+Please read this policy carefully to understand how we handle and treat your personal information.

 What information do we collect?

-We may collect and process the following personal data from you for our legitimate interests or the legitimate interests of third parties, as described in this Privacy Policy:
+We may collect and process the following personal information from you for our legitimate interests or the legitimate interests of third parties, as described in this Privacy Policy:

+We collect personal information when you voluntarily provide us with such information in the course of using our website or Services.
+For example, when you register to use our Services, we will collect your name, email address, password, organization information, and billing details.
+We also collect information you provide to us when you participate in any communications service on our websites (as explained in more detail in our Corporate Website Terms of Use), including your username, password and any content you provide.
+We also collect personal information from you when you subscribe to our newsletter, register for an event, or respond to a survey.
+If you make an inquiry through our website, or contact us in any other way, we will keep a copy of your communications with us.

 What are the legitimate interests for which we use your information?

-The personal data we collect from you may be used in one of the following ways:
+The personal information we collect from you may be used in one of the following ways:

+To improve advertising campaigns, primarily in an effort to prevent targeting of impressions via third- party channels when they are not relevant

+To send periodic emails.
+The email address you provide for order processing, will only be used to send you information and updates pertaining to your order.
+Where it is in accordance with your marketing preferences, we will send occasional marketing emails about our products and services, which you can unsubscribe from at any time using the link provided in the message.

-How do we protect your personal data?
+How do we protect your personal information?

 We implement common industry-standard security measures to maintain the safety of your personal information when you enter, submit, or access your personal information.
 We offer the use of a secure server.
 All user data is transmitted via Secure Socket Layer (SSL) technology and then encrypted for storage only to be accessible by those authorized with special access rights to such systems, and are required to keep the information confidential.
 After a transaction, your private information (e.g., credit cards, social security numbers, financials) will not be stored on our servers.